ncats/RDAS/README.md

 ## `alert_add_epi.py`
 This is the python program used to add "isEpi" property to all articles in Neo4j by running the Neural Network machine learning model.

 This program will take a while to finish.
-I've tried to use parallel program to speed the process but it seems the model can't be shared by multiple threads.
+I've tried to use parallel program to speed the process, but it seems the model can't be shared by multiple threads.

-The cutoff value used to decided if an article isEpi or not is 0.5.
+The cutoff value used to decide if an article isEpi or not is 0.5.

 ## `neo4j_access` folder
-This is a python project structure folder that can be used to build a standard python package for other project to import directly.
+This is a python project structure folder that can be used to build a standard python package for other projects to import directly.

 We may move some of the code in `api` folder to here to build a python package.

 ## `saved_model` folder
-This folder hold the trainned model of Neural Network for classify if an PubMed article is epidimiology related study or not.
+This folder holds the trained model of Neural Network for classify if an PubMed article is epidemiology related study or not.
 The `my_model_orphanet_final` is the actual model used in `alert_add_epi.py`

 ## `api` folder
-This folder is for backend python code for connecting to multiple Neo4j databases and provide a general, easy, wrapped way to access rare disease related infomation.
+This folder is for backend python code for connecting to multiple Neo4j databases and provide a general, easy, wrapped way to access rare disease related information.
 It will support the following two use cases, for now:
 - Alert web application.
 - Rare diseases public APIs for research community.